hashicorp/terraform-google-terraform-enterprise/README.md

 ### Quickstart Method

-This Git repository can be used directly to deploy Terraform Enterprise Clustered without writing any Terraform configuration.
-All that is required is to clone this repository, change the working directory to the repository directory, configure the providers using environment variables, and then proceed to
-[Provision the Infrastructure](#provision-the-infrastructure).
+The [GitHub repository][github-repo] of the module can be used directly to deploy Terraform Enterprise Clustered without writing any Terraform configuration.
+All that is required is to clone the repository, change the working directory to the repository directory, configure the providers using environment variables, and then proceed to [Provision the Infrastructure](#provision-the-infrastructure).

 The Quickstart Method is only recommended for proof-of-concept